Dutasteride

 • Consider PRP or stem cell–based therapies (depending on severity)

-Dutasteride is powerful but not benign—the risk-benefit ratio must be carefully weighed, especially in younger men or those prone to mood or sexual side effects.
+Dutasteride is powerful but not harmless—the risk-benefit ratio must be carefully weighed, especially in younger men or those prone to mood or sexual side effects.
 You can often achieve results with a layered, lower-risk approach using topicals and micronutrients, especially if started early.

 • Dutasteride is a potent oral 5α-reductase inhibitor approved for benign prostatic hyperplasia (BPH) and used off-label for androgenic alopecia (male pattern hair loss).